grd349/CycleTrip/README.md

 Feedback from the group is that they would rather do London Paris.
 This is good as the route we took last year is a cracker.
 We will follow a similar route to last year but split the first day and start in central London (St Pancras?).

 Let's see what this looks like now ...

+## The route

+Paul has done a great job planning the route in fantastic detail.
+The route (with GPX/TCX etc files) can be found in the closed issues.